manishym/steelfusion-handoff/README.md

 --------------------------------------------------
 # Snapshot Handoff Script
 --------------------------------------------------
-This document describes how to setup handoff host with sample scripts.
+This document describes how to setup handoff host with SteelFusion handoff scripts.
 This document and all the scripts mentioned here are a property of Riverbed Technology and must not be distributed without proper licenses.
 (C) Copyright 2015 Riverbed Technology, Inc